PhdLoLi/NDNtube/INSTALL.md

 **Installation: please follow the order listed below.
 Only tested on the 1.4.3, use exactly this version.**
 * gstreamer-1.0-1.4.3-universal.pkg  --- the basic gstreamer lib
 * gstreamer-1.0-devel-1.4.3-universal.pkg  --- the develpoer gstreamer lib
-* gstreamer-1.0-1.4.3-universal-packages.dmg --- some useful plugins, please install all of them expect the last one
+* gstreamer-1.0-1.4.3-universal-packages.dmg --- some useful plugins, please install all of them except the last one

 **Config:**
 * Please add /Library/Frameworks/GStreamer.framework/Versions/1.0/lib/pkgconfig to your $PKG_CONFIG_PATH